SAMS Group Australia

 These are all pricing myths and misconceptions.
 Below are several quick ideas to help you set better prices for your business.

 Charge what you are worth and what you think is fair!
-Your competition might be idiots at pricing.
-They may have a different strategy.
+It could be possible that your competition has a different strategy.

 Pricing is a critical yet often overlooked strategic decision that directly impacts the perception of your business, its market position, and profitability.

 Discounting hurts your bottom line and damages your perception among consumers.
-When it comes to jewellery, it sends the wrong message about your products and services.
-Avoid arbitrary or comparative pricing, instead, set prices that reflect the true value of your business and what it has to offer.
+It also sends the wrong message about your products and services, especially regarding jewellery.

-Don’t be afraid to ask the big questions about your pricing structure and the message it sends about your business.
+It's time to ask the big questions about your pricing structure.

 READ EMAG